Planning a Disney trip for a child with autism, ADHD, or other neurodivergent needs?

 The cast member will also link other members of your travel party so that everyone can be included when selecting return times.
 Up to 3 people will be able to accompany the DAS user on the ride.

-Once you’re in the park, you’ll be able to choose your first ride and grab a return time right from the app—no need to run across the park to Guest Services.
+Once you’re in the park, you’ll be able to choose your first ride and grab a return time right from the app.

-Any ride, attraction or character meet that uses a lightning lane will also be available as a DAS selection.
+Any ride, attraction, or character meet that uses Lightning Lane will be available as a DAS selection.

 If your child is eager to experience an attraction, check out my list of my favorite rides and shows with reliably low wait times that aren’t overly stimulating—perfect for keeping the magic going while you wait for the main event ride.